ysyk2021/the-art-of-interviewing-techniques-for-conducting-effective-interviews-and-selecting/src/chapter-5-1.md

-# The STAR Method for Answering Behavioral Questions

 In this chapter, we will explore the STAR method, a powerful technique that can help candidates effectively answer behavioral questions during interviews.
 The STAR method provides a structured approach for organizing and presenting one's experiences, showcasing relevant skills and competencies.
 By understanding and applying the STAR method, candidates can provide clear and concise responses that demonstrate their abilities to interviewers, increasing their chances of success in the hiring process.